maansijoshi02/Digital_Electronics_Internship/README.md

 [tinkercad](https://www.tinkercad.com/things/je7Ft3yBEBO-nand-gate-ic-7400)

-**Description:** The 7400 IC is a quad 2-input NAND gate integrated circuit.
-It contains four independent NAND gates, each having two inputs and one output.
-This IC belongs to the 7400 TTL logic family, widely used in digital electronics.

-How the NAND Gate Works:
-A NAND gate gives a LOW (0) output only when both inputs are HIGH (1).

-In all other cases, the output is HIGH (1).

-It’s the inverse of the AND gate.
+**Description:**

+A NAND gate IC is an integrated circuit that contains several NAND gates, which are fundamental building blocks in digital electronics.
+A NAND gate produces an output that is LOW only when all its inputs are HIGH; otherwise, its output is HIGH.
+Essentially, it is the complement of the AND gate.
+Inside the NAND gate IC, the logic operation is realized using a network of transistors and other semiconductor components fabricated on a tiny silicon chip.
+These components are arranged so that the electrical signals applied at the inputs control the flow of current through the transistors, determining the output voltage level according to the NAND logic.

 | Pin No. | Pin Name | Description            |
 | ------- | -------- | ---------------------- |